 It is not always easy to recognize and admit our own problems and faults but doing so is the first step in finding a solution and embarking on a healthier path.
 In the same way that we learn self-destructive behaviors, we must also learn how to bring them to a stop.
 Use the following steps to help work through your unhealthy coping mechanisms and find beneficial activities that will more effectively relieve stress.

 Identify Your Indulgences

-Most likely, you will see a pattern.
-You might find that every time you get a phone call from a sibling asking how your elderly parent is, you reach for a cigarette.
-It could be that verbal abuse by your parent with Alzheimer’s disease triggers you to go in search of sweets.
-Or you might discover that whenever the issue of money causes concern, the only solution seems to be alcohol.
+Most likely, you will see a pattern emerge.
+You might find that every time you get a phone call from your sibling asking how your elderly parent is, you reach for a cigarette.
+It could be that verbal abuse from your husband with Alzheimer’s disease causes you to seek out junk food for comfort.
+Or you might discover that whenever finances become especially strained, the only solace seems to be alcohol.

 How to Counteract Your Triggers

-Once you have discovered your triggers, you must figure out how to counter them.
-"Coping skills" such as taking a walk, calling a friend or logging on to an online support group makes you feel better.
-Usually, you feel some relief immediately.
-When you experience your trigger, try to use one of your coping skills.
+Once you have identified your triggers and unhealthy coping mechanisms, you must figure out how to counteract them.
+Make a list of beneficial coping skills that fit into your schedule and will help you clear your mind and release tension.
+Examples could be as simple as going for a walk, calling a friend, taking a bubble bath, or participating in an in-person or online support group.
+The next time you experience a trigger, try to replace your go-to negative behavior with one of these healthy coping skills.
 You will be surprised at how good you feel when you succeed at resisting the urge.